-For projects not located in a Qualified Census Tract (QCT) and/or Difficult to Develop Area (DDA), AHFA will underwrite all applications using a 4% Housing Credit rate.
+For projects not located in a QCT and/or DDA, AHFA will underwrite all applications using a 4% Housing Credit rate.
 For projects located in a QCT and/or DDA, AHFA will underwrite the applications using a 3-month average of the applicable credit percentage.
 If legislation is enacted that allows the Housing Credit rate(s) to be fixed rate(s); the applicable fixed rate(s) will be used.